tobisanya/cortex/READMES/ES-MODULE-README.md

 #### Step 3: Expose an /api/search/ end-point in the django app that makes use of ES MODULE
 A search api will be exposed on `/api/search?q=<search-phrase>` If `q` is not supplied, a `match_all` query will be used

+#### Step 4: Implement pagination and filtering
+The api will accept parameters `size` and `from` which denote the `number of results returned` and `offset` respectively.

+Any other parameter sent will be treated as a filter.

+The api will also accept comma-separated strings as filter values.
+Documents that match any of the supplied values will be returned

+A sample request is `/api/search?q=Brain&size=10&from=0&is_trusted_source=true&domain=abc.com,xyz.com`